simonom/PyCHAM/README.md

 ## Documentation

-The README file you are now reading serves as a manual explaining how to setup the software and use it.
+The README file you are now viewing serves as the PyCHAM manual, explaining how to setup the software and use it.

 The [article](https://doi.org/10.21105/joss.01918) published in the Journal for Open Source Software explains the underlying mechanisms of PyCHAM and its purpose.
 This article was reviewed using v0.2.4 of PyCHAM, which is stored in the releases of the PyCHAM github repository and [here](https://doi.org/10.5281/zenodo.3752677).